 Ph.D.
 HARP to Robin Tarter

-Please join us in congratulating Robin Tarter, R.N., B.S.N., M.S., who received the Hartford Award for Research and Practice (HARP) for Ph.D. candidates.
-This award helps support select students in the final stages of their dissertation.
+Robin Tarter, RN, B.S.N., M.S., received the Hartford Award for Research and Practice (HARP) for Ph.D. students in 2020.
+This grant helps support select students in the final stages of their dissertations.

 Robin’s dissertation, “Unpaid Care Labor for Older Adult Parents: Gendered Agency, Constraint, and Health”, will consist of three manuscripts.
-The HARP will support statistical analysis of secondary data for just one manuscript, “Perceived Choice, Care Intensity, and Social Position: The Health Impact of Unpaid Care Labor for Older Adults”.
+The HARP will support statistical analysis of secondary data for just one manuscript, “Relationship, Choice, Health, and Typologies of Unpaid Care Labor for Older Adults."